KrystianMarek/bug-terraform-artifactory-provider/README.md

 ## Test environment
 The following was tested on macOS 10.15.7, with terraform v0.14.5 installed via brew.
 It was also tested with the docker version of terraform via the terraform.sh script.
-Terraform is configured with ENV variables, stored in environment.sh - ignored in this repo.
+Terraform is configured with ENV variables, stored in `environment.sh` - ignored in this repo.
-File content:
+File content example:
 ```bash
 export ARTIFACTORY_URL="https://SOME_SAAS_ARTIFACTORY.jfrog.io/artifactory"
 export ARTIFACTORY_API_KEY="secret_key"
 ```

 ## terraform init fails
 `terraform init` fails when module is called from within the main.tf.
-Consider branch master and terraform_init of this repo.
+Consider branch `main` and `terraform_init` of this repo.
 The error message is:
 ```bash
 ❯ terraform init